rasendubi/blog/content/blog/literate-config/index.md

 <!-- Because configuration now is an org-mode file, I can use all goodies (todos, links, formatting). -->

-Org mode has a good folding support.
+Org-mode has good folding support.
-Folding means my 4k-line Emacs configuration actually looks like this:
+Folding means my 4k-line Emacs configuration looks like this:
 ```org
 * Configuration infrastructure…
 * EXWM…